A Quiet Triumph on the Slopes: Mentorship, Resilience, and the Power of Possibility

 Ben mentored the student over the following six months, and in his own words:

 “Mentoring over the past few months has shown me just how life-changing Mintridge Ambassadors can be for young adults.
-The student i am mentoring lives with a disability affecting his upper limbs, but his passion for sport is unstoppable.
+The student I am mentoring lives with a disability affecting his upper limbs, but his passion for sport is unstoppable.

-When I mentioned I was an adaptive ski instructor, his interest in snowsports grew with each session.
+When I mentioned I was an adaptive ski instructor, his interest in snow sports grew with each session.
 His determination to ‘have a go’ was inspiring.

 I made it my mission for us to finish our six-month programme on snow.
 This could give him the skills and confidence to ski or snowboard independently with his family and friends, proving that his disability doesn’t define his limits.”